Rally Your Group, Do Your Own Cleanup!

 2. Gear Up

-Grab a bucket or a bag: If you don’t find anything at home, you can get 2, 3 or 5 gallons buckets at your local hardware store for $4 or $5 each.
+Grab a bucket or a bag: If you don’t find anything at home, you can get 2-5 gallon buckets at your local hardware store for a few dollars each.

 Put on some gloves: Reusable ones are more sustainable.
 You can also find these at your hardware store for less than $5.

-Don’t forget your phone: Take pictures and share them on social media if this is in your practice @pacificbeachcoalition for Facebook and Instragram.
-And with the Clean Swell app installed, you can track how much trash your pick up.
+Don’t forget your phone: Take pictures and share them on social media and tag @pacificbeachcoalition on Facebook and Instragram.
+And with the Clean Swell app installed, you can track how much trash your group collects.
 More details below!

 If you need supplies: We can outfit you with supplies, just send us an email at Lynn @ pacificbeachcoalition .org